-The Live Video Delay System is an invention which combines live performed actions (danced, drawn, light-operated) and digital video buffering (delay) to create a new type of visual improvisation.
+The Live Video Delay System is an invention which combines live performed actions (danced, drawn, light-operated) and digital video buffering (delay) to create a unique type of visual improvisation.

 Performed actions are captured through a color-isolating camera and layered upon playback with previous cyclical generations, providing material for the performer to build on in a highly intuitive and organic way.
 The system engages the performer in a focused, ecstatic process of observing and responding, as the accumulating material suggests paths to follow and takes on a life of its own.

-The system has been utilized in shooting sessions at MELA Foundation (NYC), presented live at The Tank (NYC) and Diapason Gallery (Brooklyn), and showcased through screenings at Pianos (NYC), LMAKProjects (NYC), Microscope Gallery (Brooklyn), Cafe Orwell (Brooklyn), Open House (Brooklyn), Artomatic (Washington D.C.) and the Korea Experimental Arts Festival (Seoul).
+The system has been utilized in shooting sessions at MELA Foundation (NYC), 3rd & B'zaar (NYC) and privately, presented live at The Tank (NYC) and Diapason Gallery (Brooklyn), and showcased through screenings at Pianos (NYC), LMAKProjects (NYC), Microscope Gallery (Brooklyn), Cafe Orwell (Brooklyn), Open House (Brooklyn), Artomatic (Washington D.C.), 3rd & B'zaar (NYC), Revision Lounge and Gallery (NYC) and the Korea Experimental Arts Festival (Seoul).